Rares75/mySSH/README.md

 ## Limitations

-- Single client connection at a time (by design)
+- Maximum of 3 concurrent client connections
 - Fixed shared key (KEY and IV hardcoded in `encryption.h`)
 - No key exchange protocol
 - Buffer size limited to 1024 bytes per message
 - Command output limited by buffer size
-- No user authentication (only encryption)essage
+- No user authentication (only encryption)
-- Command output limited by buffer size
-- No encryption (plaintext communication)

 ## Network Details